 A ‘small employer’ (defined as an employer whose total National Insurance contributions for the qualifying tax year do not exceed £45,000) may recover the full amount of ShPP, plus 3% in compensation for the employer’s National Insurance contributions.
 This is recovered by deducting the ShPP paid from the Class 1 National Insurance contributions.
 Employers who need to can also receive funding in advance for payments of ShPP from HM Revenue & Customs.

 There is no statutory requirement to offer enhanced company ShPP, even where employers offer enhanced maternity pay to female employees.
 However, there is a risk that a failure to provide equivalent enhanced benefits may constitute sex discrimination and this will be for Employment Tribunals to decide.
-At present there is conflicting case law on this point and therefore we recommend that legal advice is sought if you currently enhance maternity pay but do not propose to extend this to ShPP.
+Current case law on this point has ruled that this is not discriminatory, however this decision may be subject to further appeal and therefore we recommend that legal advice is sought if you currently enhance maternity pay but do not propose to extend this to ShPP.